Garden Host Information

 • You live within the Central Coast local government area.

-• You can open your garden on the weekend of the 21st and 22nd October 2023 from 9:30am to 4:00pm.
+• You can open your garden on the weekend of the 3rd and 4th May 2025 from 9:30am to 4:00pm.
 You will be able to nominate the hours to suit your availability as long as they fall within the time range and on this weekend.
-(NB In case of an extreme weather event, we have nominated contingency back up dates, being 11th & 12th November, so it would be handy if you were available on those dates too).
+(NB In case of an extreme weather event, we have nominated contingency back-up dates, being 17th and 18th May, so it would be handy if you were available on those dates too).

 • As a garden host, you can sell your harvested produce, seeds and seedlings but we ask that you do not push a commercial business that doesn’t align with permaculture.
 For insurance purposes, you cannot sell prepared food.